U.S. News Rankings

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services

-New Jersey City University offers a number of student services including women's center, placement service, day care, health service, and health insurance.
-New Jersey City University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, and lighted pathways/sidewalks.
+New Jersey City University offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
+New Jersey City University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at New Jersey City University.